 Benefited employees terminating employment must be paid for earned unused annual leave subject to all approved payroll matched reductions/deductions.
 "Unused annual leave" shall include any leave carried over from the previous year and all accrued leave up to the date of termination.
 Proper termination notice must be given and any unearned annual leave taken shall be deducted from the employee's last paycheck.

-10.1 Annual leave earned by an employee on a limited term 12 month appointment (for example, interim administrative appointments or rotating department chair appointments) may not be carried forward by the employee to be used or paid for during the term of a subsequent appointment for less than 12 months.
+10.1 Annual leave earned by an employee on a 12 month appointment may not be carried forward by the employee to be used or paid for during the term of a subsequent appointment for less than 12 months and must be paid out.

 In case of death, payment of all earned, unused annual leave shall be paid according to Section 34-01-12 of the North Dakota Century Code.
 (See Section 183.)